First-time home buyer qualifications are surprisingly flexible

 Employment history

-A stable employment history, generally for the last two years, is key for loan approval.
+A stable employment history, generally for the last two years, is key for mortgage loan approval.
 Lenders use this to verify income stability and predict future earning potential.
 Frequent job changes or gaps in employment can raise concerns about income consistency.

 Income stability